Governor Cuomo provides Sunday coronavirus update for NYS

 Sunday’s data is summarized below:

-Of the 72,668 test results reported to New York State Saturday, 725, or 0.99 percent, were positive.
+Of the 100,355 test results reported to New York State Saturday, 862, or 0.86%, were positive.
 Each region’s percentage of positive test results reported over the last three days is as follows:

 |REGION